yitsheyzeus/thebook_src/index.md

 There is so much bright light gracing these pages that it should show you very clearly just how blind the world is.
 That is my intent, to show everyone that we are living in a land clouded in Darkness; and the purpose of religion is to see us through it.
 Try very hard not to think that I am *only* clever, the connections that I am trying so hard to bring forward are not a trick, they are the intent of the movies and music that clearly link to the Bible.
 Our world is a manifestation of religion, *see the Hand of God in everything.*  I do, now.

 Through idioms, music, and movies God reveals his influence over the course of history and our culture.
-With the rituals and names of religion he highlights true precognition of the events of today and foreknowledge of the development of language thousands of years before the development of English.
+With the rituals and names of religion he highlights true precognition of the events of today and foreknowledge of the development of language thousands of years before the advent of English.
 With the story of Exodus he shows us his intent: to lead us from the Darkness.

 With the Second Coming, he changes the world forever.